mshagg/LCD-Cockpit-Displays/MAVLink_INAV/readme.md

 - Defining RC channels for gear and flaps
 - Stall/never exceed speeds for airspeed gauges

- MORE DETRAILED DOCUMENTATION FOR CUSTOMISATION ON THE WAY
+ MORE DETAILED DOCUMENTATION FOR CUSTOMISATION ON THE WAY